 2. Grind the beans using the finest size.
 Using the finest setting of the burr grinder, grind the coffee beans with a combination of pulses and high-speed grinding.
 The end result will have your coffee grinds feeling like espresso powder.

 3. Filter coffee beans through a sieve.
 Filter the entire contents of the burr grinder into a sieve over an airtight container.
-If you don’t have one, I recommend getting the ComfZtar Coffee Sifter, which uses fine mesh steel as a strainer.
+If you don't have one, I recommend getting the ComfZtar Coffee Sifter, which features a fine mesh steel strainer.

 4. Return leftovers to the burr grinder and repeat.
 Return anything that isn't ground down to its finest size back to the burr grinder and repeat the process.
 Do this until you have no more coffee beans left to grind.

 5. Store the granules in an airtight container.
-Put it somewhere dry and away from the sun.
+Store it in a dry, shaded location.

-In order to use this coffee, you will need to follow a few additional steps other than just mixing it with boiling water.
+To use this coffee, you will need to follow a few additional steps, in addition to simply mixing it with boiling water.

-If you want to learn more about when you should use each setting in your burr grinder, check out the grind size chart I made for every coffee brew.
+If you want to learn more about when to use each setting in your burr grinder, check out the grind size chart I've created for every coffee brew.

 Let your boiled water cool slightly before pouring

-In Turkish coffee, you boil water with fine coffee grounds in a cezve, allowing the brew to cool for a few minutes prior to distributing the coffee into mugs.
+In Turkish coffee, water is boiled with fine coffee grounds in a cezve, allowing the brew to cool for a few minutes before being distributed into mugs.

-Using homemade instant coffee, you’ll want to follow the same process.
-Boil your water, but let the water cool down to just below boiling temperature, using it to brew the coffee grounds.
+Using homemade instant coffee, follow the same process.
+Boil your water, then let it cool to just below boiling temperature, using it to brew the coffee grounds.

 If you have a cezve, you can brew your homemade instant coffee the way Turkish coffee is made.